Cath2Bcn/tusfotos/README.md

 ## Data

-There is a JSON to simulate an images' database [./src/ImagesJSON.js](./src/ImagesJSON.js) .
+There will be a JSON to simulate an images' database [./src/ImagesJSON.js](./src/ImagesJSON.js) .

 This is an Array of Images.
 Each Image has the following information: